<aside> ℹ️

 docker push <aws_id>.dkr.ecr.us-east-1.amazonaws.com/eks/aws-load-balancer-controller:v2.10.0

-Modify the v2_10_0_full.yaml
+Modify the v2_10_0_full.yaml manifest file:

 # v2_10_0_full.yaml